rdsea/ROHE/README.md

 - Node: physical node
 - Deployment: each application has multiple microservices.
 Each microservice has its own Deployment setup specify: image, resource requirement, replicas, etc
-- Microservice: each microservice is advertized with a microservice name within K3s network so that other microservices can communicate with it.
+- Microservice: each microservice is advertised with a microservice name within K3s network so that other microservices can communicate with it.
 - ConfigMap: provide initial environment variable for docker containers of each deployment when starting.
-- resource: provide abstract, high-level class to mange resources (Microservice Queue and Node Collection).
+- resource: provide abstract, high-level class to manage resources (Microservice Queue and Node Collection).

 #### 2.2.2 Deployment Management